anselbrandt/podcast-pipeline/app/query/README.md

 # Query ChromaDB

 ```
-python -m app.query --query "What does John Roderick think about technology?"
+python -m app.query --query "What does John Roderick think about Atmos?"
 ```